 When I first started exploring this kayak, it made my head spin with the amount of features and points of interest that I was trying to understand and focus on!

 As such, there’s a good chance this kayak has a much steeper learning curve than almost anything else on the market, and some would argue that it’s trying a little too hard.

-They have a point – as there are many kayak anglers out there who prefer a more pared-down kayak fishing experience, with a clutter-free deck, and skeleton features.
+They have a point – as there are many kayak anglers out there who prefer a more pared-down kayak fishing experience, with a clutter-free deck, and a clever use of minimalist features.

 If that sounds like you, then the Shearwater probably isn’t the best choice for your fishing style, and I would take a look at something like the Hobie Mirage Pro Angler 12, the Jackson Kayak Yupik, or even the Lifetime Tamarack if you’re on a budget.